Mindi Abair: Performances and releases

 In 1991, after college, Abair moved to Los Angeles, California, where she began booking her band into clubs, coffee shops and hotels.
 She played solo on the street at 3rd Street Promenade in Santa Monica, California and garnered the attention of jazz keyboardist Bobby Lyle, who hired her to record on his Power of Touch CD and tour with him.
 Her touring opportunities expanded over the next decade, as she toured as a saxophonist/singer and keyboardist with Adam Sandler, John Tesh, Jonathan Butler, Teena Marie, Rick Braun as well.
 Abair was featured on saxophone in the Go West video "Tell Me".
 In 1996, she appeared on Adam Sandler's HBO Special and recorded on his platinum CD What's Your Name? playing the saxophone solo on "The Lonesome Kicker" and singing on various tracks.

 In 1999, Abair joined the Backstreet Boys for their Millennium World Tour, and spent the next year and a half as their saxophonist, keyboardist and percussionist.
 She assembled Mandy Moore's first band and acted as musical director, keyboardist, background singer and percussionist for many of Moore's first television appearances and shows.

 When not touring, Abair released her first complete solo album, Always and Never the Same, an all-vocal pop record, independently.
 Abair performed in local Los Angeles rock clubs to promote the record, in addition to her touring with the Backstreet Boys.

 In 2003, Abair signed to Verve Records and released the album It Just Happens That Way, which peaked at No. 7 on the Billboard Contemporary Jazz Chart.
+2004's "I Can't Wait for Christmas," the title track to her Christmas album of the same name, became a regional hit, particularly in Buffalo, New York, where both incarnations of WTSS have included the record among their Christmas music playlists.

 In 2004, Abair released Come As You Are, which peaked at No. 9 on the Billboard Contemporary Jazz charts.
 She followed that with Life Less Ordinary in 2006, which peaked at No. 1 on the Billboard Contemporary Jazz Chart and remained in the top 20 for 45 weeks.
 Her songs "True Blue" and "Bloom" hit No. 1 on R&R.

 Abair signed to Concord Records in 2007 and released her genre breaking Stars in 2008 which peaked at No. 4 on the Billboard Contemporary Jazz Chart.
 Her single "Stars" (co-written and produced by Matthew Hager) charted at No. 29 Adult Contemporary R&R simultaneously with her single "Smile" which reached No. 1 on the R&R jazz airplay charts.
 She released "Hi-Fi Stereo" in 2010 which peaked at No. 6 on the Billboard Jazz Albums chart.
 The album spawned the No. 1 hit "Be Beautiful" written by David Ryan Harris.